patisankar/blog-ghq/README.md

 - **Breadth (Batch) Resolver**: Fetches authors in batches (DataLoader style)
 - **Depth Resolver**: Fetches authors one-by-one (N+1 style)

+## STAR
+**Situation**

+At PayPal scale, our GraphQL APIs were serving large datasets such as transaction histories.
+We observed that latency increased significantly for high-volume queries.

+Upon analysis, we found the root cause was the default Depth-First Execution (DFE) model in GraphQL, where each field resolver was executed per object.
+For large datasets, this resulted in thousands of repeated resolver executions and excessive async overhead.

+**Task**

+We needed to optimize API performance for large queries without changing the client contract, by addressing inefficiencies in the GraphQL execution model itself, particularly reducing the cost of DFE.

+**Action**

+We redesigned our resolver strategy to mimic Breadth-First Execution (BFE) behavior.

+Instead of resolving fields per object (DFE), we resolved fields across all objects together (BFE)

+Introduced batching via DataLoader / batch resolvers

+Refactored services to support bulk APIs (e.g., fetch transactions for multiple accounts in one call)

+Reduced repeated resolver invocations and async promise chains

 ## How to Run

 ```